Sioux Falls: The economic center of the universe

-Sioux Falls is the center of the economic universe.
+Sioux Falls, South Dakota, is the center of the economic universe.

 While that may not be entirely true, the economic footprint of Sioux Falls is bigger than you may think.
 As part of our “American Futures” project, with The Atlantic’s James Fallows, we’re exploring the dynamic and resilient economy in small towns across the United States.
 And we’re starting in Sioux Falls.

-If you want to talk about the global impact of Sioux Falls, S.D., or even to get a snapshot of the town’s economy (population 160,000) … It might be more appropriate to start at your local grocery store.
+If you want to talk about the global impact of Sioux Falls, or even to get a snapshot of the town’s economy (population 160,000), it might be more appropriate to start at your local grocery store.

 Grand Prairie owner and CEO Kurt Loudenback gave us a tour of the factory floor.
 The company’s range of products is one reason you might never have heard of them.
 The breakfast sandwiches will be marketed under Grand Prairie’s own label but that’s only a small slice of their business.